brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ## 5.0 Running your basic model

 Now that you have trained your model, you can use it to identify things!
-To run a basic model from CMD line,
+To run a basic model from CMD line, activate your 3.11 virtual environment and navigate to

+`(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\Basic_Model>`

+and type

 ```
-yolo detect predict model="C:\Users\Green Sturgeon\AI_Project\TrainYoloV8\runs\detect\train_XTRA_LARGE\weights\best.pt" source="C:\Users\Green Sturgeon\AI_Project\Test" imgsz=640 save_txt=True
+yolo detect predict model="C:\Users\...Your\Folder\Path...\AI_Project\TrainYoloV8\runs\detect\train_XTRA_LARGE\weights\best.pt" source="C:\Users\...Your\Folder\Path...\AI_Project\Test" imgsz=640 save_txt=True
 ```

+`source="C:\Users\...Your\Folder\Path...\AI_Project\Images"` Is where you are keeping your images you want to analyze

+`save_txt=True`  Simply states to save the model predicted image annotations as a .txt file

 Which will save labeled images and a yolo_darknet annotation text file in the folder that you are in at the CMD.
-You can then read back into LabelImg to fix False Positives and False Negatives by hand....Hey, no one said this was perfect. but again, please see https://docs.ultralytics.com/usage/cfg/#predict for a list and brief description of the possible arguments.
+You can then read back into LabelImg to fix False Positives and False Negatives by hand....Hey, no one said this was perfect.
+But again, please see https://docs.ultralytics.com/usage/cfg/#predict for a list and brief description of the possible arguments.

 ## 5.1 Using SAHI and your newly trained YoloV8 model
 SAHI stands for Slicing Aided Hyper Inference and is designed to find relatively small objects within larger images.
 For my use, this is mandatory because of my large, inconsistently sized images with relatively small ooi's.
 See https://docs.ultralytics.com/guides/sahi-tiled-inference/ and https://github.com/obss/sahi.